Hoclay/python-client/CONTRIBUTING.rst

 Running tests
 -------------

-To quickly run the tests against your installed Python version, use ``py.test``.
-First, install the requirements (inside a virtualenv is recommended), then run the test.
-This assumes that the API is running locally:
+To quickly run the tests against your installed Python version, use the test command from ``setup.py``.
+This assumes that the API is running locally.

 .. code-block:: bash

-    $ pip install -e .
-    $ pip install -r requirements-dev.txt
-    $ py.test -v
+    $ python setup.py test

 If you need to run the tests against a different API server, you will need to